 You can cut the steak and thinly as you’d like as long as it’s against the grain.

-Serving the Best Steak Fajitas
+Serving the Authentic Steak Fajitas

 When serving your steak fajitas, make sure you have an “assembly line” style so that those serving themselves can pick up as much or as little of each item as they would like.